gjmcn/zap/docs/contents-md/Overview.md

 1 7 linSpace 4   // generator (1 3 5 7)
 ```

-#### Iterables

-There are lots of operators for working with iterables (arrays, sets, generators etc.).
+There are lots of operators for working with __iterables__ (arrays, sets, generators etc.).
 For example:

 ```
 s = @@ 5 6 7              // Set {5, 6, 7}